 Which children’s details should I fill in on the form?

-You may include all your childrens’ details, including those who are preschool and those who are no longer liable for compulsory schooling.
-Then the Trust has all the details of the children, and you need not complete a form again later.
+You may include all your children’s details, including those who are preschool and those who are no longer liable for compulsory schooling.
+Then the Trust has all the details, and you need not complete a form again later.
 Children are liable for compulsory schooling from the first school day of the year in which they turn 7, up till the last school day of the year in which they turn 15.
-Many homeschoolers prefer to remain members of the Trust till all the children have finished school, so that they have the services of the Trust available, should they encounter problems to be allowed in a tertiary institution.
+Many homeschoolers prefer to remain members of the Trust till the children have finished school, so that they have the services of the Trust available, should they need guidance to be allowed in a tertiary institution.

 How shall we know if our application with the Trust has been accepted?

 After your data have been checked by the personnel of the Trust, you’ll receive an e-mail acknowledging receipt, and requesting you to upload your proof of payment or your proof of stop order.
 Subsequently, after the proof of payment has been received, you will receive an official letter of confirmation of your membership.
 You will then have access to your members’ pack, containing the emergency number, as well as other information meant specifically for members, which is available on the online database.